J-HangarSpace

 (above) from the Gifu base collection leaves only one example of the

-type on permanent display, at the JASDF Air Park
+type on permanent display, that at the JASDF Air Park

 (below).